ToferC/civicengine/README.md

 Objectives:

 * Map innovative practices
-* Allow easy access to information about labs, organizations and individuals in the civic innovation space
+* Allow easy access to information about teams, organizations and individuals in the civic innovation space
 * Provide contacts for people and groups interested in participating

 Hosted on Heroku with static files on AWS.